james-jw/xq-promise/README.md

 A failure occurs if any deferred work or callback function throws an exception.

 ###### Mitigate the failure
-If this callback returns a value, or the empty sequence.
+If this callback returns a value.
 The failure will disappear as though no error occurred, with the replaced value returned from the failure callback being used in the result.
 This is similar to how ``then`` works.

 ###### Fail silently
 Alternatively, if the error should simply be ignored, the callback must return the ``empty-sequence``.